kurtshuler/homelab-docs/docs/proxmox-gpu-passthrough/index.md

 <i class="fab fa-mixer" style="color: #D6762C"></i> Proxmox VM setup
 {: .label .label-proxvm }

-This section describes Intel iGPU Hardware Passthrough from the Proxmox host to a virtual machine (VM).
-Steps need to be performed in two (2) separate systems on the Proxmox server:
+This section describes how to enable Intel iGPU Hardware Passthrough from the Proxmox host to a virtual machine (VM).
 {: .fs-6 .fw-300 }

-1. On the Proxmox VE host server
-2. Within each desired VM running on the Proxmox host server {: .fs-6 .fw-300 }
+{: .important }

-Don't lose your place and forget which target you are working on, (1) bare metal Proxmox server or a (2) VM hosted on it, or you'll screw things up!
+> Don't lose your place and forget which target you are working on, (1) bare metal Proxmox server or a (2) VM hosted on it, or you'll screw things up!